bugsplat404/PyCutItOut/README.md

 ## Running it as .exe

 For convenience reasons, using it as .exe without dependencies comes in handy.
-Herefore I recommend PyInstaller.
+That's why I didn't split it into multiple files :)

 ```bash
 pyinstaller --name CutItOut --onefile --windowed main.py